-Incarceration itself is a traumatic event, due to separation from family and other supportive networks, loss of autonomy, resource issues within facilities, and other factors (Burrell, 2013).
-For youth who have histories of trauma, the experience can be much worse.
-Incarceration should be avoided whenever possible to prevent traumatization among youth.
+Because of the traumatic effects of incarceration, placing youth in carceral facilities should be avoided whenever possible to prevent further traumatization among youth.
 However, for youth who are detained in JLS facilities, a trauma-informed approach can be utilized in the creation of and maintenance of the built environments of facilities in which young people reside.

 An emerging concept in the scholarly literature that addresses this idea is "trauma-informed design," or TID, which is defined as "the application of the principles of...TIC to the creation of the built environment: architecture, interior design, landscape design and user experience" (Bollo & Donofrio, 2021).
 Bollo and Donofrio (2021) state that the first known set of TID principles is from the non-profit organization Committee on Temporary Shelter (COTS).
-These TID principles are: 1) reduce or remove adverse stimuli and environmental stressors; 2) engage the individual actively in a dynamic, multi-sensory environment; 3) provide ways for the individual to exhibit their self-reliance; 4) provide and promote connectedness to the natural world; 5) separate the individual from others who may be in distress; 6) reinforce the individual's sense of personal identity; and 7) promote the opportunity for choice while balancing program needs and the safety and comfort of the majority (Farrell, 2018).
+These TID principles are:

+- 1) reduce or remove adverse stimuli and environmental stressors; - 2) engage the individual actively in a dynamic, multi-sensory environment; - 3) provide ways for the individual to exhibit their self-reliance; - 4) provide and promote connectedness to the natural world; - 5) separate the individual from others who may be in distress; - 6) reinforce the individual's sense of personal identity; and - 7) promote the opportunity for choice while balancing program needs and the safety and comfort of the majority (Farrell, 2018).